cmsc388x/interpreters/assignments/hw1/README.md

       Implement semantic short-circuiting for `and` and `or`.
 (Hint: This will require re-writing the semantic rules for Boolean operator reduction.)

-  5.  ☆☆: `equal`
+  5.  ☆☆: `numequal`

-      Add an `equal` binary operation form to the language.
-The `equal` form should take two expressions as arguments and reduce to a Boolean value indicating whether they are the same.
-(Note: This does not require both branches to have the same type, so instances of different types should always be considered unequal.)
+      Add a `numequal` binary operation form to the language.
+The `numequal` form should take two integer expressions as arguments and reduce to a Boolean value indicating whether they are the same.
+Note that type-checking should ensure both subterms are integers.

-  6.  ☆: syntactic sugar for `equal` [Prerequisite: 5]
+  6.  ☆: syntactic sugar for `numequal` [Prerequisite: 5]

-      Implement `equal` in the surface language as syntactic sugar (i.e., without adding any corresponding form to the AST).
+      Implement `numequal` in the surface language as syntactic sugar (i.e., without adding any corresponding form to the AST).

   7.  ☆☆: `if`